310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Eek!?
-Wai—Don’t take out your sword!
-Yuta-kun will be sad if I die!!
+Eeek!?
+Wai— Don’t take out your sword!
+Yuuta-kun will be sad if I die!!
 {% endbubble %}

 {% bubble Souma %}
 Hmm?
 My apologies, I thought you were someone else.
-If I recall correctly, you are the twin…?
+If I recall correctly, you are one of the twins…?
 {% endbubble %}

 {% bubble Hinata %}